An Introduction to Geometric Topology: Surface diffeomorphisms

-On the other hand, every complementary region of $\tilde\mu$ is a finite ideal polygon: hence if $\varphi$ fixes (orientation-preservingly) one side of the polygon, it fixes all the others.
+On the other hand, every complementary region of $\tilde\mu$ is a finite ideal polygon: hence if $\tilde\varphi$ fixes (orientation-preservingly) one side of the polygon, it fixes all the others.

 The two properties just listed together easily imply that, since $l$ is fixed, the whole of $\tilde\mu$ is.
-Since the lines are fixed orientation-preservingly, their endpoints are fixed: the map $\varphi$ fixes all the endpoints of all lines in $\tilde\mu$, and since these endpoints form a dense subset of $\partial \matH^2$ the map $\varphi$ fixes $\partial \matH^2$ pointwise and is hence the identity in $\MCG(S_g)$ by Proposition \ref{action:curves:prop}. \end{proof}
+Since the lines are fixed orientation-preservingly, their endpoints are fixed: the map $\tilde\varphi$ fixes all the endpoints of all lines in $\tilde\mu$, and since these endpoints form a dense subset of $\partial \matH^2$ the map $\tilde\varphi$ fixes $\partial \matH^2$ pointwise and hence $\varphi$ is trivial in $\MCG(S_g)$ by Proposition \ref{action:curves:prop}. \end{proof}

 The previous proposition shows in particular that pseudo-Anosov elements act freely on $\calML\setminus \{0\}$.
 We now investigate more closely these mysterious mapping classes.